 Most of today's software projects follow an agile style in which the software development is driven by resolving issues in the backlog.
-In those projects, issue reports contain information about all the requirements of a software in multiple forms: new requirements (such as user stories or new feature request issues), modification of existing requirements (such as improvement request issues) or reporting requirements not being properly met (i.e. bug report issues).
+In those projects, issue reports contain information about requirements of a software that are recorded in multiple forms in an issue tracking system \cite{Choetkiertikul}: new requirements (such as user stories or new feature request issues), modification of existing requirements (such as improvement request issues) or reporting requirements not being properly met (i.e. bug report issues).
 Large projects may have thousands of issues which provide fairly comprehensive source of requirements about the projects and the associated software systems.
 Thus, we have performed a study on the issue reports of software projects to understand how the selected projects address the privacy requirements in our taxonomy.
 As issue reports can be in multiple forms, we note that the taxonomy can be applied to software requirements and user stories.
-In this section, we first describe the process steps that we have followed to carry our study, assess classification results, resolve disagreements, and discuss the outcomes.
+In this section, we first describe the process steps that we have followed to carry out our study, assess classification results, resolve disagreements, and discuss the outcomes.